 What types of loans does First Republic Bank offer?

-First Republic Bank covers the borrowing basics through:
+First Republic Bank covers the borrowing basics for both personal and business use.

-Personal loans.
-Borrow from $60,000 to $250,000 with terms of up to 5 year(s) through unsecured personal loans and lines of credit.
-Rates are variable and based on the Wall Street Journal Prime Rate .
+Borrow from $60,000 to $250,000 with terms of up to 5 years through unsecured personal loans and lines of credit from First Republic Bank.
+Rates are variable and based on the Wall Street Journal Prime Rate ⓘ Defined by The Wall Street Journal, this is a measure of the US prime rate that changes over time based on the rates banks charge their most creditworthy customers.
+Lenders use it as a benchmark to calculate variable rates.

-Business loans.
-Small, established businesses can take out secured term loans and lines of credit starting at $60,000 with terms of up to 10 year(s).
+Small, established businesses can take out secured term loans and lines of credit starting at $25,000 with terms of up to 5 years.
 Rates depend on your business financials, though credit lines start at the WSJ Prime Rate plus 0.15%.

 Why should I consider taking out a loan with First Republic Bank?